Hanziness/FocusTide/CONTRIBUTING.md

 The `preview` branch is for testing production updates early, it is rarely updated -- sometimes the `develop` branch is merged into it before it is merged into `master`.

+## Where to discuss what

+There are two places to have a chat with people about this software: [the discussions page](https://github.com/Hanziness/AnotherPomodoro/discussions) and [the issues page](https://github.com/Hanziness/AnotherPomodoro/issues).

+### Issues

+**Only specific problems or discussed new features and improvements should be posted here.**

+*If you experienced a problem with the application, **you should report it here with all the necessary details**.*

+If you can help solve an issue or you can provide more information about an issue, you can comment it here.

+### Discussions

+Generally everything that involves questions or feature requests and ideas (so anything that does not necessarily fit into the issues page) can be posted here.

+*If you want to see a feature implemented, it's best to post it here.*

 ### How to run the app

 During development, you'll be running the app using `yarn dev`.
 This starts a live development server that is exposed at `http://localhost:3000`.